MicrosoftDocs/Hololens/hololens/hololens2-cloud-connected-maintain.md

 ## Support Plan

 A support plan is an excellent thing to have in place.
 Having someone, or a group trained up on troubleshooting the enrollment process on HoloLens devices and also general use of the HoloLens device within your organization is useful.
-In order to allow your users to have the faster resolution of their issues we suggest that your escalation process is handled in a similar to this:
+In order to allow your users to have the faster resolution of their issues we suggest that your escalation process is handled in a similar manner to this:

 1. Your Support desk.
 2. Your HoloLens Expert team